 M 51 - Whirlpool Galaxy

 NGC 5194 and 5195 form a striking pair of interacting galaxies.
-Charles Messier discovered M 51 (NGC 5194) in the year 1773.
-The fainter core of NGC 5195 was first observed by Pierre Mechain in 1781.
-Lord Rosse became aware of the spiral structure in 1845 - it was the first time that this structure was observed long before the real physical nature of these objects was known.
+Charles Messier discovered M51 (NGC 5194) in the year 1773.
+The fainter core of NGC 5195 was first observed by Pierre Méchain in 1781.
+Lord Rosse became aware of the spiral structure in 1845, marking the first time that this structure was observed, long before the real physical nature of these objects was known.

-The last close encounter of both galaxies took place about 400 million years ago.
-It induces massive star creation in the larger companion.
-For this reason the spiral arms of M 51 are very bright.
-NCG 5194 is possibly a barred dwarf spiral galaxy loosing most of its interstellar matter during the encounters.
+The last close encounter of both galaxies took place about 400 million years ago, inducing massive star creation in the larger companion.
+For this reason, the spiral arms of M51 are very bright.
+NGC 5194 is possibly a barred dwarf spiral galaxy, losing most of its interstellar matter during the encounters.
 Therefore, no star creation was observed in the dwarf galaxy.
-Additionally, NGC 5194 looses many of its old stars.
-They form weak tails that can be seen in the images.
-Some of these stars will become part of the larger spiral galaxy, others will be scattered into the intergalatic space.
+Additionally, NGC 5194 loses many of its old stars, forming weak tails that can be seen in the images.
+Some of these stars will become part of the larger spiral galaxy, while others will be scattered into intergalactic space.

-NGC5195 is located about 500,000 light years behind NGC 5194.
-M 51 is about 27 million light years away.
-Many of the faint objects in the image are remote galaxies.
-Some of them are about 3.5 to 4 billion light years away.
+NGC 5195 is located about 500,000 light-years behind NGC 5194.
+M51 is about 27 million light-years away.
+Many of the faint objects in the image are remote galaxies, with some of them being about 3.5 to 4 billion light-years away.